AlexRzehak/Teamprojekt-2019-Rzehak-Scholl-Zimmermann/week5_smarter_bots.md

                 for tile_y in range(Board.TileCount):
                     if self.obstacleArray[tile_x][tile_y] != 0:

-                        # takes the position where it doesn't collide and the amount it backtraced
+                        # takes the position where it doesn't collide and the amount it backtracked
                         sub_from_v, current_position_col = self.collision_single_tile(current_testing_position,
                                                                                       robot, tile_x, tile_y)
-                        # saves position with the most backtracing (the tile where it was in deepest)
+                        # saves position with the most backtracking (the tile where it was in deepest)
                         if sub_from_v > max_sub:
                             max_sub = sub_from_v
                             final_position_col = current_position_col